 Skip to main content

-The Art Gallery of Alberta respectfully acknowledges that we are located in Treaty 6 Territory and Region 4 of the Metis Nation of Alberta.
+The Art Gallery of Alberta respectfully acknowledges that we are located in Treaty 6 Territory and Region 4 of the Métis Nation of Alberta.
 We respect this as the traditional and contemporary land of diverse Indigenous Peoples including the Plains Cree, Woodland Cree, Beaver Cree, Nitsitapi/Blackfoot, Métis, Nakota Sioux, Anishinaabe/Saulteaux/Ojibwe and Dene Peoples.
 We also acknowledge the many Indigenous, Inuit and Métis people who make Alberta their home today.

-AGA Youth Council (2023-2024)
+AGA Youth Council (2024-2025)

-Stay tuned for news about the AGA Youth Council!
+Join the 2024-2025 AGA Youth Council!

 The AGA Youth Council is part of an ongoing initiative to develop youth audiences at the Art Gallery of Alberta.
 Working closely with museum professionals, interested youth participate in the decision-making and creation of a safe(r) space for youth to explore, experiment and express themselves through the arts.
-Consequently, AGA is better positioned to develop meaningful experiences and opportunities for youth to engage with art, their own creative practices and their community.
+Consequently, AGA is better positioned to develop meaningful experiences and opportunities for youth to engage with art, their creative practices and their community.

 The AGA Youth Council is presented by: